Boulder, Colorado

 Regional Programs and Strategies

-Through Boulder's long history of innovation and continued collaboration with regional agencies and partners, Boulder and its partners are in the process of creating a blueprint for equitable building decarbonization at scale along Colorado's Front Range region and beyond.
+Through Boulder's long history of innovation and continued collaboration with regional agencies and partners, the City and its partners are creating a blueprint for equitable building decarbonization at scale along Colorado's Front Range region and beyond.